preactjs/preact-www/content/pt-br/guide/v10/differences-to-react.md

 ---
 title: Diferenças do React
-description: 'Quais são as diferenças entre Preact e React.
-Este documento as descreve em detalhes'
+description: Quais são as diferenças entre Preact e React.
+Este documento as descreve em detalhes
 ---

 # Diferenças do React